-She’s traveled widely in the Americas and beyond from Alaska to Borneo, The Netherlands to Turkey, and Honduras to the Caribbean.
-Her many adventures have included SCUBA diving with sharks, tracking bears by moonlight, electrofishing trout, identifying deep sea invertebrates, performing necropsies on sea lions and studying the sex lives of carnivorous plants.
-In pursuit of adventure, she’s been stung by jellyfish, chased by a moose, dive bombed by seabirds, poisoned by rotten food in Turkey, and electrocuted at a shoddy ‘rustic vacation retreat’.
+She’s traveled widely in the Americas and beyond from Alaska to Borneo, The Netherlands to Turkey, and Peru to the Caribbean.
+Her many adventures have included SCUBA diving with sharks, tracking bears by moonlight, electrofishing trout, identifying deep-sea invertebrates, performing necropsies on sea lions and studying the sex lives of carnivorous plants.
+In pursuit of adventure, she’s been stung by jellyfish, chased by a moose, dive-bombed by seabirds, poisoned by rotten food in Turkey, and electrocuted at a shoddy ‘rustic vacation retreat’.

-When not exploring the world, she makes her home in central Oregon at the intersection of 10,000’ dormant volcanoes and the high desert.
+When not exploring the world, she makes her home in central Oregon at the base of the glacier-topped Cascades where the sagebrush meets the pines.
 She enjoys sharing her passion for the natural world and her conservation ethic with children and adults alike through her classes, presentations, tours, and retreats.
-A regular practice of yoga and hiking keeps her sane.
+A regular practice of yoga, hiking and riding her horse keeps her sane.

 As Featured In

-Photos of Christine (click to download high-resolution version)
+(click each photo below to download a high-resolution version)